ev3dev/ev3dev-lang-python/docs/faq.rst

     Most other editors have similar options; there may be an option for it in the status bar at the bottom of the window or in the menu bar at the top.

-Q: Where can I find demo code?
-    A: There are several demo programs that you can run to get acquainted with this language binding.
-The programs are available `at this GitHub site <https://github.com/ev3dev/ev3dev-lang-python-demo>`_.

-    You can also copy and run the programs in the `utils` directory to understand some of the code constructs to use the EV3 motors, sensors, LCD console, buttons, sound, and LEDs.

-    We also highly recommend `ev3python.com`_ where one of our community members, @ndward, has put together a great website with detailed guides on using this library which are targeted at beginners.
-If you are just getting started with programming, we highly recommend that you check it out at `ev3python.com`_!

 Q: Where can I learn more about the ev3dev operating system?
     A: `ev3dev.org`_ is a great resource for finding guides and tutorials on using ev3dev, straight from the maintainers.